Average Handle Time (AHT) is a key factor in how your call center plays a part in the success or failure of your support people.

 Call centers must have a defined system in which agents know the right agent to whom they have to route calls.

-When you transfer calls to wrong agents it only leads to excessive hold times, i.e, loss of valuable time of the customers.
+When you transfer calls to the wrong agents, it only leads to excessive hold times, i.e, loss of valuable time for the customers.
 It only deteriorates customer experience.

-Proper call routing ensures that agents are connected to the right agents in the first attempt itself and it also ensures reducing average handle time.
+Proper call routing ensures that agents are connected to the right agents in the first attempt, and it also improves the average handle time.

 4. Optimize internal communications